mjdiggs18e/Country-Knowledge-React/README.md

 ### Purpose

-The reason for building this website was to learn about React Router.
+The reason for building this website was to learn about React Router and useState/useEffect.
 I was able to generate unique routes for each country based off it's name or abbreviation.
 I also wanted to experiment and try Framer Motion so I added a subtile scale effect onto the country cards.

 ### Features